MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 ```

 ### -DisplayName
 The DisplayName parameter specifies the display name for the sensitivity label.
-The display name appears in the Microsoft Office and is used by Outlook users to select the appropriate sensitivity label before they send a message.
+The display name appears in any client that supports sensitivity labels.
+This includes Word, Excel, PowerPoint, Outlook, SharePoint, Teams, and Power BI.

 ```yaml
 Type: String